matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method1.md

       __Tips__: As shown in the above example, use the command `ps aux | grep mo-service` to find out that the process number running on MatrixOne is `15277`, and `kill -9 15277` means to stop MatrixOne with the process number `15277`.

       Next you can take the next step - Connect to standalone MatrixOne.

-!!! info
-    If you need to switch branches and launch it again after building on a specific branch, a panic will appear after running, and you will need to clean up the data file directory.
-See [Installation and Deployment Frequently Asked Questions](../../FAQs/deployment-faqs.md) for solutions.
-    The MatrixOne version 0.8.0 is compatible with the storage format of older versions.
-If you use version 0.8.0 or a higher version, there is no need to clean the data file directory when switching to other branches and buildings.

 ## Step 5: Connect to standalone MatrixOne